wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Again, instead of "disk3", you may type a different one.

+   The expected response is:
+   Unmount of all volumes on disk3 was successful

 0. If you are using Windows, skip to <a href="#WinFlash">WindowsFlash</a>.